Blindingtoast/oec-2025/backend/README.md

 After installing the required dependencies, all tests can be run by simply executing the command `pytest` in this folder.
 Good testing is a core part of good software, and luckily Flask allows for complete coverage of application code.

+Currently, we test most of our API calls with sample data, testing simple use cases and more complicated ones.
+Testing can be easily expanded in the future too, which will ensure the project can stand the test of time.